samhinshaw/stat540/homework/SamHinshawHomework.md

 >*Explain in English what you are modeling with this interaction term (what does it represent?).*
 >*For how many probes is the interaction effect significant at the unadjusted p-value 1e-3, and at FDR 0.05 level?*

+>*Null hypothesis: there’s no significant interaction between time and treatment.*

+With this interaction terms, we are modeling both the slope and intercept of both treatment and control groups.
+Then, we can model all three scenarios:
+1. Treatment: Intercept of CS (int.alpha.cs) different than Intercept of Control (int.alpha.con)?
+2. Time: Is the Slope of Control (slope.beta.con) different from zero?
+3. Treatment & Time: Is the Slope of CS (slope.beta.cs) different from Slope of Control (slope.beta.con)?

 ## 5.3 Plot a few probes where the interaction does and does not matter

 # Microarray Analysis